Original text published on my Facebook profile on September 20, 2020 and on Reddit.

 No member of my congregation asked me anything about my well-being at this assembly.
 They all passed me straight just like a bus.
 Furthermore, when I attended subsequent congregation meetings, only Marlon Jeffrey inquired as to my well-being.
 No other elder or congregation member asked me for a reason(s) for missing 26 meetings.

-A congregation member just doesn’t go MIA for 13 weeks then to re-appear without questions asked.
+A congregation publisher just doesn’t go MIA for 13 weeks then to re-appear without questions asked.
 I could have taken a blood transfusion and no one would have known one single thing.

 In about June 2019, the Circuit Overseer, Jude Charles, visited the congregation.
 It was disclosed to the congregation’s elders (during his review of the congregation’s field service activity on the Tuesday before the start of the mid-week meeting), that I had surgery to explain my inactivity during the 13 weeks.